buluu97/graduation/README.md

 You can run this example by using the similar command line in Feature 2.

-## Feature 4(脚本驱动的性质测试)
+## Feature 4 (Experimental feature, 实验中，脚本与遍历的混合测试)

-Kea2 supports reusing existing "guiding scripts" to reach specific UI pages or functionalities **before** running fuzzing tests.
-After the fuzzing test stops, Kea2 will restart the app, launch another guiding script and repeat the procedure until all guiding scripts are tested.
-This feature enables Kea2 to utilize existing app knowledge(guiding scripts) and begin fuzzing from a "deep" enough app state.
+> This feature is still under development.
+We are looking forward to your feedback!
+Contact us if you're interested in this feature.

+Kea2 supports reusing existing Ui test Scripts.
+We are inspired by the idea that: *The existing Ui test scripts usually cover important app functionalities and can reach deep app states.
+Thus, they can be used as good "guiding scripts" to drive Fastbot to explore important and deep app states.*

+For example, you may already have some existing Ui test scripts "login and add a friend", This feature allows you to use the existing script, set some breakpoints (i.e., interruptable points) in the script, and launch Fastbot to explore the app after every breakpoint.
+By using this feature, you can do the login first and then launch Fastbot to explore the app after login.
+Which helps Fastbot to explore deep app states. (fastbot can't do login by itself easily).

 ### Example